SvenGroot/JumboCore/doc/UserGuide/Tutorial1.md

 pretty standard example for MapReduce-style data processing.

 First, let’s get a project set up for the sample.
-Create a directory called `JumboTutorial`, and run the following command in that directory:
+Create a directory called `JumboTutorial`, and run the following commands in that directory:

 ```bash
 dotnet new classlib -f net8.0